phubbert8/presidents/README.md

 # presidents
-US presidents number, year, and vice-presidents list
+US presidents number, year, and vice-presidents data was used to create an api in rstudio.